 We are able to accept applications from students with Tier 1 and Tier 2 visa status.
-It is hoped that from Spring 2022 onwards, we will be accepting applications from students with Tier 4 (General) visas.
+It is hoped that from Spring 2024 onwards, we will be accepting applications from students with Tier 4 (General) visa.

 Q. Do you run courses for students who might be thinking about applying?

-During autumn 2021 and going forward, The Prince’s Foundation will run a selection of courses at Trinity Buoy Wharf designed to prepare students for entry on to the Diploma Year and other Foundation Courses.
+During the summer 2023, The Prince’s Foundation will run a selection of courses at Trinity Buoy Wharf designed to prepare students for entry on to the Diploma Year and other Foundation Courses.

 Q. How do I apply to the programme?

 The first step is to complete application form and submit a digital portfolio (the form can be found here).
 Shortlisted applicants will then be invited to interview and should present their physical portfolio and sketchbooks for discussion.
 This year it is likely that interviews will take place on Zoom.
 The interview is a 20-minute friendly conversation about you and your portfolio, and an opportunity for you to ask us questions.

 Q. What should I submit in my portfolio?